-Today I am a professor and consultant in NeuroArchitecture and I created the Neuroscience Course Applied to Environments and Creation at FAAP, in Brazil, which at the end of this year will complete 9 formed classes.
-I want to share my knowledge both with the creators of the spaces (architects and designers) and with their users.
-The impact that the environments we occupy can have on our well-being and behavior goes far beyond what the psychology of architecture already said a few years ago.
-We all need, creators and users, to understand the potential of NeuroArquitectura, so that we can create better buildings and cities.
+Today I am a professor and consultant in NeuroArchitecture and have created the course Neuroscience Applied to Environments and Creation at FAAP, which by the end of this year will complete 9 cohorts.
+I want to share knowledge with both the creators of the spaces and their users.
+The impact that the environments we occupy can have on our well-being and behavior goes far beyond what we are consciously aware.
+We, creators and users, need to understand the potential of NeuroArchitecture so that we can create better buildings and cities.

 NeuroAU is an online space created to disseminate discussions about the possible connections between cognitive science and architecture, design and urbanism.
 Through videos, articles, webinars and online courses - in Portuguese and English - we share knowledge with professionals around the world.

 Created in 2018, NeuroAU currently has more than 25,000 followers on Instagram (@neuro_au); more than 35 articles published in English and Portuguese; and more than 200 certified students in the courses offered by FAAP and in the online course.

 Andréa de Paiva is a Master of Arts (Middlesex University, London) and architect and urban planner (University of São Paulo) from Brazil.
 Trying to bridge research, education and design in her work, her research interests involve the interdisciplinary field of cognitive science applied to architecture and urbanism, as well as architectural theory, in order to better understand how the physical environment can affect individuals and society.
 The main topics of her research include short- and long-term effects of the physical environment; environmental enrichment and brain plasticity; how space affects memorization of experiences; cognitive restoration; and the multi-sensory experience of places.